 - Tidy: When you think of toddlers and art, cleanliness probably isn’t the first word that springs to mind.
 Fear not, for there are fun ideas out there that are relatively mess-free.
 Try coloring books packed with markers that only draw on the designated paper to keep your couch from being marked with unwanted graffiti.
 Stamps and stickers are another surefire way to keep Baby entertained – especially if you can find some in the shape of his favorite characters.
 When all else fails, you can always put down a tablecloth to protect the surface he’s making his masterpiece on and cross your fingers.

-Since toddlers spend so much of their days following directions, creating art can be a wonderful way to break away from structured activities, and to let Baby express themselves more freely.
+Since toddlers spend so much of their days following directions, creating art can be a wonderful way to break away from structured activities, and to let Baby express himself more freely.
 If you let him take the lead, you might be surprised to see what treasure he creates.
 You may not love the mess, but you will look back fondly at the adorable projects with memories of the fun he had making them just for you.